News

 Power indicators and regional stability

-This table puts into perspective the forces at play and the factors influencing the stability of the area.
+This table puts into perspective the forces in play and factors influencing the stability of the area.

 | Indicator | Impact on Morocco | Impact on Algeria |